Whakatane on a Budget

-1. Kick back at Ohope Beach
+1. Kick Back at Ohope Beach – FREE

-With 11km of sweeping gold-sand beach looking out to the vast Pacific Ocean, Ohope Beach is one of the most-loved beaches in the Bay of Plenty (and the whole of New Zealand for that matter!)
+With 11km (7 miles) of sweeping gold-sand beach looking out to the vast Pacific Ocean, Ohope Beach is one of the most-loved beaches in the Bay of Plenty (and the whole of New Zealand for that matter!)
 The area gets an abundance of sunshine and warm water in summer making it a super popular holiday destination.

-2. Otarawairere Bay
+2. Otarawairere Bay – FREE

 Hidden over the headlands at the west side of Ohope Beach is Otarawairere Bay.
 It’s the perfect picture opportunity with ancient pohutukawa trees lining the beach and shells scattered across the sand.
 Explore the tidal pools and enjoy the serenity of this bay that is often secluded.